kaBeech/tensort/README.md

   - Recursive Magic Robustsort

-It also provides many more algorithms and helper functions wrapped for both Bit and Record sorting so you can make your own Tensort variants!
+It also provides many more algorithms and helper functions so you can make your own Tensort variants!

 Check the code in `src/` or the documentation on Hackage/Hoogle for more details.